lirre8/bitclouds.sh-topup/README.md

     --lightning-cli
             Changes the command to use for c-lightning.
 Defaults to 'lightning-cli'

+    --lnbits-admin-key
+            Sets the admin key for the LNbits wallet.
+Must be provided if wallet LNbits is used

+    --lnbits-domain
+            Sets the LNbits domain.
+Defaults to 'lnbits.com'

     --lncli
             Changes the command to use for lnd.
 Defaults to 'lncli'